 What does it mean to create an extraordinary future?

 Simply put, it means to commit to a future that does not yet exist.
-And that from your current point of view is not even possible.
+And that from your current point of view might not even be possible.

 The CEF process enables students to see and step into much bigger goals for the future than most people would otherwise take on.
+It enables them to step back from stress and pressure.
 And it also enables them to see and embody the following—

 —Where their experience of life really comes from